junxit/us-congress-code/title-42/chapter-6a/sec-294o.md

   - **(5)** recommend appropriation levels for programs under this subchapter, except for programs under part C or D.
 - **(b)** *Composition* The Council shall be composed of—
   - **(1)** the Assistant Secretary for Health or the designee of the Assistant Secretary;
-  - **(2)** the Administrator of the Health Care Financing Administration;
+  - **(2)** the Administrator of the Centers for Medicare & Medicaid Services;
   - **(3)** the Chief Medical Director of the Department of Veterans Affairs;
+  - **(4)** the Administrator of the Health Resources and Services Administration;
-  - **(4)** 6 members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, foreign medical graduates, and medical student and house staff associations;
+  - **(5)** 6 members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, foreign medical graduates, and medical student and house staff associations;
-  - **(5)** 4 members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine and public and private teaching hospitals; and
+  - **(6)** 4 members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine and public and private teaching hospitals; and
-  - **(6)** 4 members appointed by the Secretary to include representatives of health insurers, business, and labor.
+  - **(7)** 4 members appointed by the Secretary to include representatives of health insurers, business, and labor.
 - **(c)** *Terms of appointed members*
   - **(1)** *In general; staggered rotation* Members of the Council appointed under paragraphs (4), (5), and (6) of subsection (b) shall be appointed for a term of 4 years, except that the term of office of the members first appointed shall expire, as designated by the Secretary at the time of appointment, 4 at the end of 1 year, 4 at the end of 2 years, 3 at the end of 3 years, and 3 at the end of 4 years.
   - **(2)** *Date certain for appointment* The Secretary shall appoint the first members to the Council under paragraphs (4), (5), and (6) of subsection (b) within 60 days after October 13, 1992.